-In this section, we describe the four heuristics that we have designed and implemented, thus providing practical solutions to the MINENERGY(T) problem.
+In this section, we describe the five heuristics that we have designed and implemented, thus providing practical solutions to the MINENERGY(T) problem.
 The first heuristic, Random (Section 5.1), performs a random mapping, and it is used for comparison purposes.
-Then we propose a greedy heuristic, Greedy, in Section 5.2, and a heuristic based on a two-dimensional dynamic programming algorithm, DPA2D, in Section 5.3.
-Finally, we use the optimal dynamic programing algorithm for uni-directional uni-line CMPs (see Section 4.1) to design heuristic DPA1D (Section 5.4).
+Then we propose a greedy heuristic, Greedy, in Section 5.2, a heuristic based on a two-dimensional dynamic programming algorithm, DPA2D, in Section 5.3.
+Finally, we design two one-dimensional heuristics in Section 5.4: DPA1D builds upon the theoretical results of Section 4.1 and computes the optimal one-dimensional solution, while DPA2D1D computes the solution with the DPA2D heuristic, used in a one-dimensional setting.